jhamon/asteroids.js/README.md

 ### <a href="http://www.hamon.io/asteroids.js">Try it out live on the web</a>

 ### Tech Inventory
-- Vanilla object-oriented javascript
+- Object-oriented javascript, from scratch
-- HTML5 canvas
+- HTML5 Canvas
-- sprinkling of jQuery for keyboard stuff
+- Sprinkling of jQuery for keyboard stuff

 ### Description